FeerLiu/boc-test/README.md

 # boc-test
-this is a test from Boc
+This is a test from Boc
+The project is based on odoo